 Q: What is the deployment schedule?

 A: In 2016 we installed about 500 electric meters and 700 gas modules in the Hays area to test the functionality of the system.
-Next, we installed automated meter modules in the “gas only” areas generally south and west of Lane County, as well as some counties in northern Kansas.
-From Jan. through roughly April 2017, we expect to be deploying meters in Ellis, Trego, Rush and Russell Counties.
-The Colby District, covering northwest Kansas, will begin around mid-June 2017.
-The Great Bend district will be last, in the final months of 2017.
+Next, we installed automated meter modules in the Scott City, Phillipsburg and Hays districts.
+Currently, we're doing installations in the Colby District, covering northwest Kansas, and the Great Bend district will be last, in the final months of 2017.

 Q: Are automated meters safe and secure?

-A: More than 65 million automated meters have been installed nationwide, and dozens more companies, like Midwest Energy, install more each year.
+A: More than 70 million automated meters have been installed nationwide, measuring electric, natural gas and water consumption.
+Dozens more companies and cities, like Midwest Energy, install more each year.
 Midwest Energy is installing Sensus iConA Gen4 electric meters on residential properties, which are the first automated meters to pass Underwriters Laboratory (UL) standards.
 Residential meters transmit data back to Midwest Energy once every four hours, using 256 bit encryption to protect your privacy.